Survey says! Tips for developing a good online stakeholder survey

 Write clear, unbiased questions

 Question clarity and bias could be its own blog series.
-Confusing or problematic questions will lead to poor and inconclusive results.
+Confusing or problematic questions within your online stakeholder survey will lead to poor and inconclusive results.
 Here are a few of the bigger offenders when it comes to question types to avoid.

 - Double-barreled questions: These are questions that ask two separate things in a single question.
 For example, “Do you find our product fun and easy to use?”
 The product could be fun, but not easy to use – and vice versa.